Giant Mountain Wilderness Area New York State.

 - no one read most of the posts

-- none of the posts ranked on Google
+- none of the posts ranked on page 1 of Google

 - 100’s of the posts were link-only posts pointing to videos I published to Facebook, Twitter and YouTube